GUEST BLOG: Heather O’Neil, who has been caring for her mother since 2012, shares her experiences and ideas for meaningful activities at home…

 Crafts have given my mum a way of expressing herself, and provided her with a real sense of accomplishment.
 When she is immersed in crafts, her artistic flair re-emerges and she has noticeable moments of clarity.
-We enjoy some great creative projects together – making crepe-paper flowers, hand-made cards, sewing lavender sachets, colouring.
-I’ve even been painting images from the 1940’s and 50’s, which bring back many happy memories to my mum.
+We enjoy some great creative projects together such as making crepe-paper flowers, handmade cards, sewing lavender sachets and colouring.
+I’ve even been painting images from the 1940s and 50s, which bring back many happy memories to my mum.
 I believe it’s very important that the activities are meaningful, something that she can give to people so she still feels useful and proud of what she has achieved.

 Making crepe-paper flowers is one of her favourite hobbies.
 Her beautiful flowers are loved by everyone and she is very proud of them.
-The doctor’s office, memory clinic, friend’s houses are all brightened up with her flowers and they bring joy to so many people!
+The doctor’s office, memory clinic and friend’s houses are all brightened up with her flowers and they bring joy to so many people!

 My mum and I have always been incredibly close.
 I’m her only child and I love her dearly.
 Finally, I have accepted that I can’t change the diagnosis, or progression of the disease, and have shifted my energy now to make sure that the Alzheimer’s does not rob her of her happiness as well as her memory.

 I feel we are completing a full circle of life and love and I truly believe that to care for those who once cared for us is one of the highest honours.